sushantoroy-stat/STAT5101_Advanced_Multivariate_Technique/README.md

 - **K-Means** and **Agglomerative** performed similarly, with K-Means showing marginally better results.

 ---
+# 📊 Lecture 7: DBSCAN Clustering – Two Moons Dataset
 ## L7 DBSCAN Clustering
-## 📌 DBSCAN Clustering – Two Moons Dataset

 This project demonstrates the **DBSCAN** (Density-Based Spatial Clustering of Applications with Noise) algorithm on a synthetic **two-moon** dataset.
 DBSCAN groups together points that are closely packed and marks points in low-density regions as **noise**.